v1k70rk4/ha-samsungtv-smart/README.md

     The background color and channel / service logo preference to use, example: "white-color" (background: white, logo: color). "none" to disable.<br/>
     Supported values: "none", "white-color", "dark-white", "blue-color", "blue-white", "darkblue-white", "transparent-color", "transparent-white"<br/>
     Default value: "white-color" (background: white, logo: color)<br/>
     Notice that your logo is missing or outdated?
-Check our guide [here](https://github.com/jaruba/ha-samsungtv-tizen/blob/master/Logos.md) for updating this information.
+In case of a missing TV channel logo also make sure you have Smartthings enabled.
+This is required for the component to know the name of the TV channel.
+Check our guide [here](https://github.com/jaruba/ha-samsungtv-tizen/blob/master/Logos.md) for updating the logo database this component is relying on.<br/>

     **broadcast_address:**<br/>
     (string)(Optional)<br/>